firesharkstudios/butterfly-server/Butterfly.Example.Contacts/README.md

 - Implementing the Subscription API from [Butterfly.Web](https://github.com/firesharkstudios/butterfly-web) on the server
 - Using [Butterfly.Db](https://github.com/firesharkstudios/butterfly-db) on the server to perform database operations and publish the data change events to subscribers

-Although this example uses Vue.js, the [Butterfly.Clients](https://github.com/firesharkstudios/butterfly-client) web client is vanilla javascript and can be used with any framework.
+This example uses Vue.js but the [Butterfly.Clients](https://github.com/firesharkstudios/butterfly-client) web client is vanilla javascript and can be used with any framework.

+This example uses the [EmbedIO](https://github.com/unosquare/embedio) web server but [Butterfly.Web](https://github.com/firesharkstudios/butterfly-web) supports multiple web servers.

+This example uses the MySQL database but [Butterfly.Db](https://github.com/firesharkstudios/butterfly-db) supports multiple databases.

 See this [article](https://medium.com/@kent_19698/creating-a-basic-crud-web-app-with-vue-vuetify-and-butterfly-server-net-e35922138d4f) about building this example web app.